 - Flexible Profit Distribution: An LLC has the benefit of being able to select different ways of distribution of profits.

 - State Tax Credit: One of the advantages of a startup company in Kentucky is the Kentucky Small Business Tax Credit (KSBTC) program.
 Eligible businesses paying taxes imposed by program KRS 141.0401 (limited liability entity tax) can apply for a non-refundable state income tax credit that can vary from $3,500 – $25,000.

 Advantage#2: Business Incentives

-- Kentucky Tourism Development Act (KTDA): The KTDA is aimed at a startup company Kentucky that helps in promoting or supporting new or existing tourism project.
+- Kentucky Tourism Development Act (KTDA): The KTDA targets a startup company in Kentucky that helps in promoting or supporting new or existing tourism projects.
 As a part of the program, businesses can benefit from sales tax credit incentives.

 - Kentucky Business Investment (KBI) Program: The primary objective of the KBI program is to provide income tax credits to new as well as existing businesses in the state.
 The tax credits can be earned in several areas including non-retail technology or service, energy-efficient alternative fuels, manufacturing and alternative fuel among others.

 - Direct Loan Program: This a pro-business program initiated by Kentucky Economic Development Finance Authority (KEDFA).
 The objective of this program is to provide long term financing in industries like tourism, agribusiness, service industry, and industrial ventures.
-If you register a new company in Kentucky, you can avail of this loan at below-market interest rates.
+If you register a new company in Kentucky, you can benefit from this loan at below-market interest rates.